BSPL-KU/bspl-ku.github.io/content/publications/articles/2021_08_05_Jo_etal_HBM.md

 ---
-title: Mixed-effects multilevel analysis followed by canonical correlation analysis is an effective fMRI tool for the investigation of idiosyncrasies
+title: "Mixed-effects multilevel analysis followed by canonical correlation analysis is an effective fMRI tool for the investigation of idiosyncrasies"
 date: 2021-08-05
 ---